EduReviewerBlogPSAT vs SAT: What Are the Differences?

 The PSAT, or Preliminary SAT, serves as both a practice run for the SAT and a qualifying test for the National Merit Scholarship Program.
 It’s designed to prepare students for the SAT, giving them a taste of what to expect while also providing valuable feedback on areas needing improvement.
 Administered to high school sophomores and juniors, the PSAT is more than just a practice test; it’s a critical benchmark for academic progress and scholarship potential.

 By participating in this exam, students can identify strengths and weaknesses in key academic areas, allowing for targeted study and improvement.
 Furthermore, high scorers on the PSAT may become eligible for National Merit Scholarships, which can significantly aid in funding their college education.
-Read about the best PSAT prep books in one of our previous articles.

 The test covers reading, writing, and math, mirroring the SAT’s format without the essay section, making it a slightly shorter and less intense experience.
 Lastly, taking the PSAT can familiarize students with standardized testing procedures and reduce test anxiety, setting a foundation for future academic testing endeavors.